arinahuque23/event-management-client/README.md

 - 02 Customizable Wedding Websites:

---Offer customizable wedding website templates where couples can create their personalized wedding websites, including details about the event, RSVP options, and gift registries.
+-- Offer customizable wedding website templates where couples can create their personalized wedding websites, including details about the event, RSVP options, and gift registries.

 - 03 .
 Guest Collaboration Hub:
-- -

-Create a platform where couples can collaborate with their guests in real-time, share updates, and collect photos and well wishes leading up to the wedding.
+- - Create a platform where couples can collaborate with their guests in real-time, share updates, and collect photos and well wishes leading up to the wedding.